Chae Rim

-Park Chae-rim (Korean: 박채림; born March 28, 1979), known by the mononym Chae Rim, is a South Korean actress who debuted in 1994.
+Park Chae-rim (Korean: 박채림; born March 28, 1979), known as Chae Rim, is a South Korean actress who debuted in 1994.
 She has starred in Korean dramas including All About Eve (2000), Dal-ja's Spring (2007), and Oh!
 My Lady (2010).

 Career

 Chae Rim debuted as Miss Haitai in 1994.
-Having starred in many television dramas, becoming famous for her roles in All About Eve and Dal-ja's Spring in the 2000s (decade).
+Having starred in many television dramas, becoming famous for her roles in All About Eve and Dal-ja's Spring in the '00s.
 She enjoys great popularity as a Korean Wave star in China and Taiwan, having made several series there.

 Chae Rim also co-hosted the MBC variety show Music Camp from 1999 to 2000.
 In 2010 Park returned to the small screen with Oh!
 My Lady, co-starring Siwon of Super Junior.
 It is a romantic comedy about a top star who finds himself living with his manager, a 35-year-old woman who is trying to earn money to get custody of her child.

 In November 2018, Chae Rim signed with new agency Hunus Entertainment.

 Personal life

 Chae Rim married singer Lee Seung-hwan (14 years her senior) on May 24, 2003.
 On March 31, 2006, Lee's agency Cloud Fish released news of the couple's divorce, stating that due to personality differences, the couple had been separated since December 2005.

 In March 2014, she acknowledged that she was dating Chinese actor Gao Ziqi.
 Gao and Chae Rim were married in China on October 14, 2014.
-She gave birth to a son, Min-Woo, on December 2017.
+She gave birth to a son, Min-Woo, in December 2017.